 There are two main types of hosting, Unix and Windows (Unix is usually cheaper and better whereas Windows uses Microsoft software so the costs can be higher.)
 Most small business find Unix perfectly acceptable.

-You also have the choice of virtual or dedicated, virtual hosting means you share a computer with 50/100 other companies, and the price is pretty small – or dedicated which means you have the computer just for yourself, the costs are higher but you don’t need to worry about anyone else making a mistake on your “computer”.
+You also have the choice of virtual or dedicated, virtual hosting means you share a computer with 0-100 other companies, and the price is pretty small – or dedicated which means you have the computer just for yourself, the costs are higher but you don’t need to worry about anyone else making a mistake on your “server”.
 Again most small business virtual hosting is the norm and perfectly acceptable.

 Hosting, like most things online, do have a lot of jargon, below are a few simple layman explanations:

-Still confused?
+Confused?
 Well no need to worry contact us and we will sort it all out for you – at the best possible price.